Variational Autoencoder with Disentanglement Priors for Low-Resource Task-Specific Natural Language Generation: Experiments

-\paragraph{Disentanglement.} We evaluate the effectiveness of the disentanglement priors by comparing our \ourmodel against the other regularizers, including MMD, GAN, HSIC and IDEL~\citep{cheng2020VIDisentangled}.
-As in Tab.~\ref{tab:abl_dis}, except for MMD, the other disentanglement regularizers bring almost no improvement to \ourmodel.
-HSIC and GAN that enforce independence between latent variables even hurt the performance.
-We observe that the GAN-based regularizer causes mode collapse, because \ourmodel with GAN tends to generate similar examples.
-In contrast, if we apply the regularizers to the other types of VAEs, such as vanilla VAE, they indeed lead to improved performance.
-We conjecture that the two conditional priors alone without any disentanglement regularizers can already generate different representations for different latent subspaces.
-To verify that, we apply t-SNE to plot latent embeddings generated by \ourmodel.
-As shown in the Fig. 2 of Appendix, the content subspace is not overlapped with the label space, and the region of each label is also far from each other.
-Hence, the embeddings are strictly disentangled.
+We further investigate how the disentanglement regularizers influence our model by removing MMD or replacing MMD with GAN, HSIC, and IDEL~\citep{cheng2020VIDisentangled}.
+As in Table~\ref{tab:abl_dis}, except for MMD, the other disentanglement regularizers bring almost no improvement to \ourmodel.
+HSIC, GAN and IDEL enforce independence between latent variables but even hurt the performance.
+We observe that the GAN-based regularizer causes mode collapse, because \ourmodel with GAN tends to generate overly similar examples.
+In contrast, if we apply the MMD to the other types of VAEs, such as a vanilla VAE, they lead to improved performance (see Appendix~\ref{sec:mmd_vae}) because the other VAEs do not have the ability to disentangle representations.